ricardojba/Even-More-Awesome-Mainframe-Hacking/README.md

 ## [↑](#table-of-contents) Pentesting

-This is a small pentest guide based on several Talks and Presentations available on the Internet, namely tasks and tools to run for each steps listed bellow and some advice.
+This is a small pentest guide based on my limited experience testing Mainframes and also several Talks and Presentations available on the Internet, namely tasks and tools to run for each steps listed bellow and some advice.

 Mainframes are just computers... costing ungodly prices with also ungodly high specs and availability capacity.
-That said unless theres something very wrong, it will hold high loads.
+That said, unless theres something very wrong, it will hold high loads.

-As with every typical security assessment there is always lots of reservations by the teams or person managing the systems.
-This is especially true since these are very expensive systems handling probably the most mission critical operations in the company.
+As with every typical security assessment, there is always lots of reservations by the teams or person managing the systems.
+This is especially true withe tese type of systems, since these are very expensive, handling probably the most mission critical operations in the company.
 Remember to tell them that you are there to help them secure their systems and not to make their lives harder.
 Respect them and win them over, because they probably are the same age as your father or mother (or even older) ;)

-Before starting, ask the Team or Person that manages the Mainframe if there is a TEST or QA LPAR(s) or Sysplex(s) that mirror PROD.
+Before starting, ask the Team or Person that manages the Mainframe, if there is a TEST or QA LPAR(s) or Sysplex(s) that mirror PROD.
 Its preferable to test those.

-**Initial Recon**
+**Initial Recon and Gaining Access**

 First off... without valid credentials not much can be done, so it is important to find valid creds and enumeration is very important in obtaining them.